MicrosoftDocs/customer-insights/ci-docs/consent-management/manage-users.md

 ## Roles

 - Reader
-    - Is a view-only role that can see which consent data is imported and how the consent rules are defined.
+    - Is a view-only role that can see which consent data is imported.

 - Contributor
     - Can configure import of consent data.